guillotinaweb/guillotina_react/README.md

 It's build around the idea of a framework to roll you own GMI.

+Provides an interface to access all Guillotina content depending on user permissions and allowing you to apply actions like create/modify/remove content, UI interactions like displaying flash messages, etc.

+All this with the flexibility to build it your way, adding your own content with your forms, your icons, etc. It's build around the idea to act as a framework, layer that could be extended from outside.

+## Prerequisites

+- React +16.12.0

 ## Status

 Alpha version.
 The app is usable, but still needs some love.